PaulRosset/previs/README.md

 For others package manager [see](https://docs.snapcraft.io/core/install).

+> Snap binary are located in `/snap/bin/`, make sure it is integrated in your $PATH env.

 #### For others users

 If you run an other operating system or you don't want to install it via snap, you can still install it "manually" by installing [Go](https://golang.org/doc/install) first, then by doing: